payola/Payola/docs/installation_guide.md

 #### User

 `admin.email` - Email of the admin user.
 A user with this email address also gets created when the initializer project is run.
+When a user uploads a plugin an email is sent to this address for the admin to approve the plugin, as well.

 #### Web

 `web.url` - URL of the website, by default `http://localhost:9000`.
 The URL must start with `http://` or `https://` and mustn't end with a trailing `/`.

-`web.mail.noreply` - Email that will be used as a no-reply email of the web application.
+`web.mail.noreply` - Email that will be used as a no-reply email address of the web application.

 #### Email